Tennessee company refuses US request to recall 67 million potentially dangerous air bag inflators - KESQ

 One of the two deaths was a mother of 10 who was killed in what appeared to be an otherwise minor crash in Michigan’s Upper Peninsula in the summer of 2021.
 Police reports show that a metal inflator fragment hit her neck in a crash involving a 2015 Chevrolet Traverse SUV.

-At least a dozen automakers have the allegedly faulty inflators in use, including Volkswagen, Ford, BMW and GM, and some older Chrysler, Hyundai and Kia models, NHTSA said.
+At least a dozen automakers have the allegedly faulty inflators in use, including Volkswagen, Ford, BMW and GM, NHTSA said.

 The agency contends that welding debris from the manufacturing process can block an “exit orifice” for gas that is released to fill the air bag in a crash.
 Any blockage can cause pressure to build in the inflator, blowing it apart and hurling metal fragments, Ridella’s letter says.